 - m.
 Consumer self-help and peer support services. - n.
 A program for assisting consumers to become involved in paid work and/or education.
-This includes direct services or referral to vocational assessment, job development, supported employment, competitive employment, and other employment services. - o.
-Money management, including serving as representative payee where appropriate, income maintenance services and assisting consumers with budgeting. - p.
-A program for assisting consumers to develop social, recreational and relationship skills.
+This includes direct services or referral to vocational assessment, job development, supported employment, competitive employment, and other employment services. - Money management, including serving as representative payee where appropriate, income maintenance services and assisting consumers with budgeting. - p.
+A program for assisting consumers to develop social, recreational and relationship skills. - q.

-- q.
 Substance use treatment programming; preferably integrated with team or case management services. - r.
-A program that will be used to support consumers in independent housing choices. - s.
+A program that will be used to support consumers in independent housing choices.

+- s.
 Transportation as needed to implement each consumer's Plan of Care. - t.
 Consumer education programs. - u.
-Information, counseling and other appropriate individualized services for enrolled consumers' family members. - v.
+Provide FSP orientation, information and other services to family members to support consumers' recovery. - v.
 Twenty-four hour, seven day a week crisis response capability, including in-home support services and services at other consumer locations as appropriate. - w.
-Plan for linkage to and coordination with primary care services, with the intent of strengthening the consumer's ability to access healthcare services and ensuring follow up with detailed care plans. - 3.
-Culturally Competent Elements
+Plan for linkage to and coordination with primary care services, with the intent of strengthening the consumer's ability to access healthcare services and ensuring follow up with detailed care plans.

+3. Culturally Competent Elements